KumarAditya98/GWU-Capstone/presentation/Readme.md

-## Instruction for presentation

-- presentation need to be in pdf and ppt form
+This folder contains the presentation file in .pptx format and in .pdf format.